 On November 1, 2004, the Personal Health Information Protection Act (PHIPA)6 came into effect in the province of Ontario.
-PHIPA provides individuals with control over the collection, use and disclosure of their personal health information by requiring persons and organizations in the health sector, defined as health information custodians, to collect, use and disclose personal health information only with the consent of the individual to whom the information relates, subject to limited exceptions.
-It also provides individuals with the right to access and require correction of their personal health records, subject to specific exceptions.
+PHIPA provides individuals with control over the collection, use and disclosure of their personal health information by requiring persons and organizations in the health sector, defined as health information custodians, to collect, use and disclose personal health information only with the consent of the individuals with the right to access and require correction of their personal health records, subject to specific exceptions.